maizzle/maizzle.com/content/docs/layouts.md

 </body>
 ```

+<Alert>We don't recommend using `@tailwind base` because it contains CSS resets that won't work or are not needed in HTML emails.
+Also, some resets use the `*` selector, which can cause issues when CSS is inlined.</Alert>

 ### link tag

 Maizzle also supports `<link rel="stylesheet">` tags - it will read the file from the `href` attribute and process it with PostCSS (including Tailwind CSS).